 Steps to Apply

-Interested students must take the Steps to Enrollment to becoming a student at Community College of Philadelphia.
-Step 1: Apply to the College.
+Interested students must take the Steps to Enrollment to become a student at CCP.
 When applying, students should state their interest in the Biomedical Technician Training Program.